cdonnellytx/PSVSWhere/README.md

 Windows 10 users:

-    Install-Module PSVSEnv -Scope CurrentUser
+    Install-Module PSVSWhere -Scope CurrentUser

 Otherwise, if you have [PsGet](http://psget.net/) installed:

-    Install-Module PSVSEnv
+    Install-Module PSVSWhere

-Or you can install it manually coping `PSVSEnv.psm1` to your modules folder (e.g. ` $Env:USERPROFILE\Documents\WindowsPowerShell\Modules\PSVSEnv\`)
+Or you can install it manually coping `PSVSWhere.psm1` to your modules folder (e.g. ` $Env:USERPROFILE\Documents\WindowsPowerShell\Modules\PSVSWhere\`)